Mary Anne MacLeod Trump: Early life

-Mary Anne MacLeod was born in the village of Tong on the Isle of Lewis.
+Mary Anne MacLeod was born on May 10, 1912, in the village of Tong on the Isle of Lewis.
 Raised in a Gaelic-speaking household, she was the youngest of ten children born to Gaelic Scottish parents, Mary MacLeod (1867–1963) and Malcolm MacLeod (1866–1954).
-Her father was a crofter, fisherman and compulsory officer at Mary's school.
+Her father was a crofter, fisherman, and compulsory officer at Mary's school.
 English was her second language, which she learned at the school she attended until secondary school.

 Her paternal grandparents were Alexander MacLeod and Anne MacLeod; her maternal grandparents were Donald Smith and Mary MacAulay.
 They were from Vatisker and South Lochs, respectively.
-Donald died at sea aged 34 when his sailing ship sank, a common fate for men in the region which was dependent on fishing.
-Some of the family's earlier generations had been forced off their land as part of the Highland Clearances.
+Donald died at sea aged 34 when his sailing ship sank, a common fate for men in the region, which was dependent on fishing.
+Some of the family's earlier generations are said to have been displaced during the Highland Clearances.
 According to one genealogical account, displaced families in Mary's village lived in "human wretchedness" while nearby farmable land was used for sheep.
 Local historians have said properties at the time were "indescribably filthy", and that families in the area lived austere lives as fishers, farmers and peat diggers.
 The outbreak of World War I weakened the area's economy and reduced the male population further.
 Many of her siblings would also migrate, both to the United States and the traditional destination for Highland Scots in the period, Canada.